 - 118.0.1 On this call, Respondent Quellmann also represented that "we have a continued constructive dialogue with our partners and Government of Mongolia on the various issues."
-Additionally, on this call, Respondent Colton once again reaffirmed the \$5.3 billion budget for the expansion, and Respondents Quellmann and Colton repeatedly represented they had "significant liquidity", undrawn funds on the project finance facility, and access to additional sources of funding to fund the underground expansion of the Mine, and that TRQ had headroom before they had to look at alternative financing measures: - 118.1 On April 2, 2019 after Rio Tinto had closed its compliance investigation concluding that there was no evidence of wrongdoing, Bowley emailed longtime Rio Tinto board member, Ann Godbehere as well as its CEO, Jacques, to tell them how behind schedule the project was.
+Additionally, on this call, Respondents Quellmann and Colton repeatedly represented they had "significant liquidity", undrawn funds on the project finance facility, and access to additional sources of funding to fund the underground expansion of the Mine, and that TRQ had headroom before they had to look at alternative financing measures; - 118.1 On April 2, 2019 after Rio Tinto had closed its compliance investigation concluding that there was no evidence of wrongdoing, Bowley emailed longtime Rio Tinto board member, Ann Godbehere as well as its CEO, Jacques, to tell them how behind schedule the project was.
 The global head of Rio Tinto's Ethics and Integrity section, Stephen Storey, responded to Bowley that they wanted his evidence.
-Rio Tinto then engaged the law firm, Baker McKenzie, to do a compliance review, and Storey asked Bowley to help Baker McKenzie; - 118.1.1 On or around April 12, 2019, TRQ's management, including Respondent Quellmann, received reports on the progress of the underground project, current to the end of March 2019 (communicated herewith as Exhibits P-116 and P-117).
-The reports indicated that the central heating plant which was supposed to have been completed the prior year was still not done, that the conveyor to surface progress was more than 2.2 kilometres (or 27.1%) behind the forecast in the 2016 Feasibility Study and more than 700 metres (or
+Rio Tinto then engaged the law firm, Baker McKenzie, to do a compliance review, and Storey asked Bowley to help Baker McKenzie; - 119.
+On April 15, 2019, TRQ issued a news release, communicated herewith as Exhibit P-30, in which it quoted Quellmann as representing that Shaft 2 would be completed by the end of October 2019; - 119.1 On May 9, 2019, Bowley had a two-hour call with Baker McKenzie, wherein he informed the partner in charge of the law firm's team that Rio Tinto would only give Baker McKenzie selected information so that the law firm would conclude that there were no compliance violations;